 How Dwellio compares to Rightmove's native alerts:

 - Speed: Dwellio alerts arrive within minutes of a listing going live.
-Rightmove's email alerts can take 2-8 hours; even push notifications have a delay.
+Rightmove's email alerts are batched and arrive in hours rather than minutes; even push notifications have a delay.

 - Coverage: Dwellio monitors 6 portals simultaneously — including Leaders, one of the UK's largest letting agency chains.
 Rightmove alerts only cover Rightmove.